Love the Lord with All Your Heart

 The Lord's redeemed people must love Him with undivided devotion and weave His words into the heart, home, habits, and visible life of the community.

-5 You shall love Yahweh your God with all your heart, with all your soul, and with all your might.
+5 And you shall love the LORD your God with all your heart and with all your soul and with all your strength.

-7 and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.
+7 And you shall teach them diligently to your children and speak of them when you sit at home and when you walk along the road, when you lie down and when you get up.

-9 You shall write them on the door posts of your house and on your gates.
+9 Write them on the doorposts of your houses and on your gates.

 The LORD's redeemed people must love Him with undivided devotion and weave His words into the heart, home, habits, and visible life of the community.